ch4r10t33r/b3js/README.md

 bun test
 ```

+## Publishing

+This package is automatically published to npm when:
+- Changes are merged to `master` or `main` branch
+- The version number in `package.json` has changed

+The CI workflow will:
+1. Run all tests
+2. Check if version changed from previous commit
+3. Publish to npm if version changed

+To publish a new version:
+1. Update the `version` field in `package.json`
+2. Commit and push to `master`/`main`
+3. The CI will automatically publish to npm

+**Note:** You need to set up `NPM_TOKEN` secret in GitHub repository settings.

 ## Performance

 The implementation is highly optimized for performance using techniques inspired by [Fleek Network's BLAKE3 optimization case study](https://blog.fleek.network/post/fleek-network-blake3-case-study/):